Why high Tm LNA® probes improve diagnostic accuracy?

 Why LNA® probes have a higher Tm?

-As a result, the bases are more precisely aligned, leading to improved base stacking and stronger π–π interactions between adjacent nucleotides (Petersen et al. 2000, Vester and Wengel, 2004).
+As a result, the bases are more precisely aligned, leading to improved base stacking and stronger π–π interactions between adjacent nucleotides (Petersen et al. 2000, Vester and Wengel et al. 2004).
 These structural improvements enhance the overall stability of the probe–target duplex, resulting in stronger hybridization and increased binding affinity.

-This increased stability directly translates into a higher melting temperature (Tm) (Lundin et al., 2013), meaning that more energy is required to separate the probe from its target sequence.
-In practice, the incorporation of a single LNA® base can increase the Tm of the probe–target duplex by approximately 2–8°C, depending on sequence context (Koshkin et al., 1998, Pande and Nilsson, 2008).
+This increased stability directly translates into a higher melting temperature (Tm) (Lundin et al. 2013), meaning that more energy is required to separate the probe from its target sequence.
+In practice, the incorporation of a single LNA® base can increase the Tm of the probe–target duplex by approximately 2–8°C, depending on sequence context (Suresh et al. 2013, Pande and Nilsson et al. 2008).

 Figure 2.
 How comes LNA®-modified probes have a higher Tm.
 LNA® bases introduce a chemical bridge that locks the ribose structure, enforcing a rigid conformation and improving base stacking.
 This increases duplex stability and binding affinity, leading to a higher melting temperature (Tm).